 We received net proceeds of US\$61.9 million from our initial public offering, US\$90.5 million from our 2013 offering and US\$617.2 million from our 2014 offering.
 Our expenses incurred and paid to others in connection with the issuance and distribution of the ADSs in our initial public offering totaled US\$9.6 million, which included US\$5.0 million for underwriting discounts and commissions and US\$4.6 million for other expenses.
-Our expenses incurred and paid to others in connection of the ADSs in our 2013 public offering totaled US\$5.5 million, which included US\$4.1 million for other expenses.
-Our expenses incurred and distribution of the ADSs in our 2013 public offering totaled US\$5.5 million, which included US\$4.1 million for underwriting discounts and commissions and US\$1.4 million for other expenses.
+Our expenses incurred and paid to others in connection with the issuance and distribution of the ADSs in our 2013 public offering totaled US\$5.5 million, which included US\$4.1 million for underwriting discounts and commissions and US\$1.4 million for other expenses.
 Our expenses incurred and paid to others in connection with the issuance and distribution of the senior convertible notes and ADSs in our 2014 offering totaled US\$15.3 million, which included US\$14.2 million for underwriting discounts and commissions and US\$1.1 million for other expenses.